Manchester United make contact with Ipswich boss Kieran McKenna - Paper Talk

 Manchester United have reportedly made contact with representatives of Ipswich Town manager Kieran McKenna, following his success helping the Suffolk side seal back-to-back promotions to the Championship and Premier League.

-Rio Ferdinand has taken aim at Manchester United's recruitment policy over the last decade, claiming there are only three players that have arrived and "played to a level you'd expect" from them.
+Rio Ferdinand has taken aim at Manchester United's recruitment policy over the last decade, claiming there are only three players who have arrived and "played to a level you'd expect" from them.

 Cristiano Ronaldo is keen to see Bruno Fernandes leave Manchester United and join him in Saudi Arabia at Al-Nassr at the end of the season, according to reports.